NordicSemiconductor/asset-tracker-cloud-aws-js/features/A-GNSS-fan-out.feature.md

 ---
 variants:
-  - device: agpsContainerDevice1
+  - device: agnssContainerDevice1
-  - device: agpsContainerDevice2
+  - device: agnssContainerDevice2
 needs:
-  - A-GPS
+  - A-GNSS
   - Connect a tracker
   - Register a new account
 exampleContext:
   userPassword: secret
   userEmail: user@example.com
   tracker:
-    agpsContainerDevice1:
+    agnssContainerDevice1:
       id: device-a
-    agpsContainerDevice2:
+    agnssContainerDevice2:
       id: device-b
 ---

-# A-GPS Data Fan Out (The cargo container scenario)
+# A-GNSS Data Fan Out (The cargo container scenario)

 > In this scenario hundreds, or thousands of devices are unloaded from a steel
 > walled cargo container (intermodal container).
 All of them connect to the
-> cellular network, and the same cell tower, and request A-GPS data, because
+> cellular network, and the same cell tower, and request A-GNSS data, because
 > they have been offline for weeks while being shipped over the ocean.
 >
-> While all devices should receive A-GPS data as per their request, we do not
+> While all devices should receive A-GNSS data as per their request, we do not
 > want to hammer to third-party API with thousands of requests for the same
-> A-GPS data.
+> A-GNSS data.

 ## Register and connect device